igwgames/create-nes-game/README.md

 ## Where can I put my code?

-The general answer is to use the "src" directory.
-There are subfolders for assembly (asm) and optionally for C, if you've enabled that.
+The general answer is to use the "source" directory.
+There are subfolders for assembly (assembly) and optionally for C, if you've enabled that.
 You can create as many subfolders as you'd like beneath these.

-Assembly code must be included from `src/asm/main.asm`, using the `.include` feature of ca65.
+Assembly code must be included from `source/assembly/main.asm`, using the `.include` feature of ca65.

-All C code in the `src/c/` folder will automatically be compiled and included - you do not need to do anything besides calling functions.
+All C code in the `sourcec/` folder will automatically be compiled and included - you do not need to do anything besides calling functions.